karaliunas/omniva-woocommerce/readme.txt

 == Changelog ==

+= 1.14.0 =
+- the plugin is adapted to work with Woocommerce HPOS (prepared for Woocommerce 8)

+= 1.13.1 =
+- fixed barcodes show in Manifest PDF
+- changed map server
+- added the option to specify the size of the shipment
+- added LT and LV translations for latest changes

 = 1.13.0 =
 - fixed courier call
 - added display of an error message when a certain type of error message is received from the API